Saranon Anuin: Nakhon Ratchasima

-Anuin linked up with Chiangrai United in January 2018 from Nakhon Ratchasima, for whom he made 15 league appearances in total.
+Saranon linked up with Chiangrai United in January 2018 from Nakhon Ratchasima, for whom he made 15 league appearances in total.

 Chiangrai United

-In last season's Thai League 1, Anuin played in two games for Chiangrai United.
+In last season's Thai League 1, Saranon played in two games for Chiangrai United.

-Anuin last made an appearance in a competition game on March 28, playing 90 minutes for Chiangrai United against Samut Prakan City in a 2-1 success.
+Saranon last made an appearance in a competition game on March 28, playing 90 minutes for Chiangrai United against Samut Prakan City in a 2-1 success.
 The Chiangrai United goalkeeper has kept seven clean sheets this campaign, which is tied for the fifth most in the competition.
 He has amassed three yellow cards.

 Saranon Anuin is a goalkeeper at Chiangrai United who has appeared in the majority of their Thai League 1 games in 2020, making 22 appearances overall and playing 1,934 minutes.
 He has been selected in the starting XI in 21 of these appearances across their 30 fixtures and been used as a substitute on one occasion.